 For example, if you intend to fully utilize a 20 Gbps wide-area network (WAN), your agent machine's network interface must support 20 Gbps to read data from your networked file system, and another 20 Gbps to transfer data to Cloud Storage, or 40 Gbps of total bandwidth.

 Monitor the CPU, memory, and network on agent machines to ensure that the machines aren't overwhelmed by other workloads, as this can negatively affect performance.
-We expect agent machines to have at least 8 GB of memory per container and at least four CPUs to be most effective.
+Refer to the Agent hardware requirements for suggested memory and CPU figures.